maudlin/mindmeld/README.md

 4. **Delete Notes**:

-   - Delete notes by pressing the delete key.
+   - Delete notes by interacting with the delete icon in the hover menu

 5. **Draw Connections**:

    - Hover over a note to reveal ghost connecting points.
    - Click and drag from a ghost connecting point to another note to create a connection.
-   - Hover over a connection line to reveal the context menu and toggle connection types.
+   - Hover over the connection line hotspot to reveal the context menu and toggle connection types.
-   - Click within 2px of a connection line to select it.
-   - Press the delete key to remove the selected connection line.
+   - Click the delete menu button to delete a line, or other buttons to change the arrow directionality

 6. **Multiple Select and Group Move**:

-   - Use a selection box or a modifier key (e.g., Shift) to select multiple notes.
+   - Left click and box-select notes together
    - Move all selected notes together by dragging any of the selected notes.

-7. **Group Delete**:

-   - Delete multiple selected notes by pressing the delete key.

-8. **Zoom and Pan**:
+7. **Zoom and Pan**:

    - Use the mouse scroll wheel to zoom in and out of the canvas.
    - Click and hold the right mouse button to pan the canvas.

-9. **Help Text**:
+8. **Help Text**:

    - Refer to the help text at the bottom left of the canvas for instructions on key functionalities.

-10. **Export State**:
+9. **Export State**:

    - Click the "Export" button in the navigation bar to copy the current state of the mind map to JSON format and copy it to the clipboard.

+10. **Import State**:
+    - Click the "Import" button in the navigation bar to load a previously saved mind map from a JSON file.

 ## File Manifest